Skip to Content

 Balcony rail garden

-If you’re going for this type of planter, be sure to choose something sturdy.
+If you’re going for a planter that hangs from a railing, be sure to choose something sturdy.
 You don’t want to wake up one morning after a windy night to find out your herbs have gone flying through the city!

 Edge garden